sudhaya561-coder/HALF_ADDER_SUBTRACTOR/README.md

 **Program:**

-/* Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.
+ Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.

-Developed by: RegisterNumber:*/
+Developed by: s.udhaya
+RegisterNumber: 212225230287
 ~~~ python
 module exp3(a,b,sum,carry,difference,borrow));
 input a,b;